-- 9.2.1 As per Note 4 to General Instructions for the preparation of Statement of Profit and Loss 'Other Income shall be classified as: - (a) Interest Income (in case of a company other than a finance company); - (b) Dividend Income; - (c) Net gain / loss on sale of investments: - (d) Other non-operating income (net of expenses directly attributable to such income). - 9.2.2 All kinds of interest income for a company other than a finance company should be disclosed under this head such as interest on fixed deposits, interest from customers on amounts overdue, etc. - 9.2.3 Clause (a) of Note 5 (vii) requires a separate disclosure for Dividends from subsidiary companies.
-The Old Schedule VI specifically required parent companies to recognise dividend declared by subsidiary companies even if declared after the Balance Sheet date if they are related to the period covered by the Financial Statements.
-The Schedule III (and earlier, the Revised Schedule VI) does not prescribe any such accounting requirement.
-Accordingly, dividend income from subsidiary companies should be recognized in accordance with AS-9, i.e. only when they have a right to receive the same on or before the Balance Sheet date.
-Normally, the right to receive is established only when the dividend is approved by the shareholders at the Annual General Meeting of the investee company.
+9.2.1 As per Note 4 to General Instructions for the preparation of Statement of Profit and Loss 'Other Income' shall be classified as:

+- (a) Interest Income (in case of a company other than a finance company); - (b) Dividend Income; - (c) Net gain / loss on sale of investments; - (d) Other non-operating income (net of expenses directly attributable to such income).

+9.2.2 All kinds of interest income for a company other than a finance company should be disclosed under this head such as interest on fixed deposits, interest from customers on amounts overdue, etc.

+9.2.3 Clause (a) of Note 5 (vii) requires a separate disclosure for Dividends from subsidiary companies.

-- 9.2.4 Other income items such as interest income, dividend income and net gain on sale of investments should be disclosed separately for Current as well as Long-term Investments as required by AS13 "Accounting for Investments".
-If it is a net loss the same should be classified under expenses. - 9.2.5 For other non-operating income, income should be disclosed under this head net off expenses directly attributable to such income.
+9.2.4 Other income items such as interest income, dividend income and net gain on sale of investments should be disclosed separately for Current as well as Long-term Investments as required by AS13 "Accounting for Investments".
+If it is a net loss the same should be classified under expenses.

+9.2.5 For other non-operating income, income should be disclosed under this head net off expenses directly attributable to such income.
 However, the expenses so netted off should be separately disclosed.